idiv-biodiversity/git-knowledge-base/linear-vs-nonlinear.md

 * 62a0ee9 ...
 ```

-In general, it is recommended to strive for a linear history, because it is easier to figure out what happened than with a non-linear history.
+In general, it is recommended to **strive for a linear history**, because it is easier to figure out what happened than with a non-linear history.
 Non-linear history becomes exceedingly unreadable when a lot of branches forked off and merged across a longer commit range.

 ---